 The Compensation Committee is comprised of Messrs.
 Ashford, Chandler and Roberts, with Mr. Chandler serving as Chairman.
 The Compensation Committee establishes, among other things, salaries, bonuses and other compensation for the Company's officers, and administers the Company's stock option and other employee benefit plans.
-The Compensation Committee held two meetings during 2014.
+The Compensation Committee held one meeting during 2015.
 The report of the Compensation Committee is included in this proxy statement beginning on page 13.